makersacademy/bowling-challenge-ruby/README.md

 35. Changed scoring to know whether previous round was a spare.
 36. Changed scoring to add bonus for spare.
 37. Changed scoring to add bonus for strike.
-## PANIC at the bowling alley!
+### Stage 6 - PANIC at the bowling alley!
 Big refactor
 38. Realised that strike and spare bonuses should be added to PRIOR rounds, meaning my current method of adding bonus to round score was incorrect.
 Would have to add it to prior score - though would need an overhaul of scoring to allow for this, as frame scores weren't exposed.
-39. Fixed tests for scoring in game spec, by changing numbers to expect right amounts - and changed their expect subject to track the previous roll scores in the old scores array.
+39. Fixed tests for scoring in game spec, by changing numbers to expect right amounts - and changed their expect subject to track the previous roll scores in the old scores array (commit 15)
-40. Changed logic to target new scoring mechanism - added a conditional to scoring total, where if the prior round was a spare, the current round would go back into the array of past scores and edit using first roll (commit 15).
+40. Changed logic to target new scoring mechanism - added a conditional to scoring total, where if the prior round was a spare, the current round would go back into the array of past scores and edit using first roll (commit 16).
+41. Copied strike to logic to spares with a few tweaks.
+Strike works with full functionality (commit 17).
+### Stage 7 - Being really good at Bowling - last round strikes and spares
+42. Created a test that played out 10 rounds - scoring a spare on the 10th round.
+Test expects game to be ongoing if 10th round is spare.

 Bowling Challenge in Ruby